 I came here to chew bubble gum and study grammar, but I’m all out of gum.

-Keep in mind that imperative sentences don’t always show their subjects because they’re assumed.
+Keep in mind that imperative sentences don’t always show their subjects, because they’re implied.
 That leads to compound sentences like this example, the first independent clause of which has the implied subject you:

 Get me some water, or the fire will spread!